igglu417/Hospitality-Data-Analysis/README.md

 - 'Other' as the booking platform contributed most with 55K bookings
 - Luxury category had more booking than business category which is 85K
 - Weekday had more bookings than weekend with 84K bookings but weekend had more occupancy.
+- Delhi has most percentage of occupancy 60.55%

 ## Recommendations
 - Focus more on Elite and standard calss rooms.
 Discount and complementary breakfast can be given to attract more bookings